 Now, it’s important to note that a few entries on the top list are simply different segments of the same conferences.
 For instance, the Pac-10 and the Pac-12 are the same conference, just at different periods in history.
 Because of conference growth and realignment, however, we’ll treat each conference iteration as its own.

 Out of the 32 current conferences, just eight have winning records in the tournament's modern format

 For a better picture (literally) here’s a visual look at where all these wins are located, featuring all 47 conferences’ win totals:

-As one might guess, the winningest conference also has the best win percentage, with the ACC winning exactly two-thirds of its games, or 66.7 percent.
+As one might guess, the winningest conference also has the best win percentage of any that has played more than three games, with the ACC winning almost two-thirds of its games, at 66.25 percent.

 And finally, here’s a look at a few interesting notes from some of the conferences with losing records: